 Marrero is a medium-sized town located in the state of Louisiana.
 With a population of 33,391 people and 13 constituent neighborhoods, Marrero is the 12th largest community in Louisiana.

 Marrero is an extremely ethnically-diverse town.
 The people who call Marrero home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marrero residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Marrero include Italian, German, Irish, and English.
+Important ancestries of people in Marrero include French, Italian, German, Irish, and English.

 The most common language spoken in Marrero is English.
 Other important languages spoken here include Spanish and Vietnamese.